Modern Data File Formats

 Tabular Data: Apache Parquet #

 If you need to query a large set of tabular data, store a copy in Apache Parquet files.
-This format is specifically designed for large-scale data operations.
-It is portable, widely-supported and supports features like indexing, compression and encryption.
+It is a binary file format that is specifically designed for large-scale operations on data, and supports features like indexing, compression and encryption.
+Parquet can store data that is in JSON format, as well as standard data types.

 Avoid these older file formats: